 - Regulatory project timelines

-Out of the regulatory strategy, a regulatory plan with a clear course of action has to be generated and implemented within a regulatory project.
-It should include defined deliverables, timelines, tasks’ ownership, stakeholders, and implementation methods.
-Only then it becomes a day-to-day regulatory operation mission.
+Out of the regulatory strategy, a regulatory plan with a straightforward course of action has to be generated and implemented within a regulatory project.
+It should include defined deliverables, timelines, task ownership, stakeholders, and implementation methods.
+Only then will it become a day-to-day regulatory operation mission.

 Read More